fxru/blam-metadata/BLAMCollectionRepository.md

 [Back to Top](#blam-collection-repository) | [Back to CollectionGeneralInfo](#collectiongeneralinfo)

-#### CollectionLocationName
+#### CollectionLocationFacet
-**Description:** The CollectionLocationName element contains the name of a location provided by services such as GeoNames.
+**Description:** The CollectionLocationFacet element contains the name of a location provided by services such as GeoNames.
 This name is used to improve discoverability and to enhance the browsing and search experience.
 GeoNames field: *name* (or *toponymName*).

 	Discovery:					searchable
 	Display:					no